-Economic Development and Tourism: Service underspends rolled forward that relate to one off projects or expenditure not budgeted for in future years.
+Economic Development and Regeneration: Service underspends rolled forward that relate to one off projects or expenditure not budgeted for in future years, including learning for everyone.

 Election Reserve - Established to meet costs associated with district council elections, to smooth the impact between financial years.